Staff Development Weekly Update

 Mental Health & Wellbeing

-Looking for inspiration for how your library can get involved in Mental Health Awareness Week, taking place from 12th to 18th May 2025?
+Looking for inspiration for how your library can get involved in Mental Health Awareness Week, taking place this week from 12th to 18th May 2025?

 Why not have a look on the ALN Mental Health & Wellbeing Resource page – you’ll find lots of case studies detailing relevant activities shared by staff from across ALN member libraries.
 Definitely worth a look to see if inspiration hits!